 Our hair has a mind of its own when humidity is at an all-time high.
 Here's why: moisture from the hot, humid air bonds to the hair shaft, causing the frizzy flyaways we're all too familiar with during the steamy summer months.

 There's nothing wrong with a little seasonal frizz, but it's nice to know that for days when we don't want to deal with it, there are plenty of options available.
 We enlisted the help of top hairstylists to gather the best advice for fighting frizz and humidity.
 Whether your hair likes to pouf, frizz, or kink, here are 10 tips and tricks that will help make your frizz-free dreams a reality—because hot days should be all about enjoying the warm weather by hitting the beach, not fixing your hair.

 Keep scrolling to read the 10 best pieces of advice to humidity-proof your hair, straight from the professionals.

 Apply an Anti-Frizz Product

 Celebrity stylist Harry Josh says that an anti-frizz product is important to get ultimate smooth results.
 Josh loves the Marajó Anti-Frizz Smoothing Serum (sold out).
 We recommend this lightweight sealant to help keep strands smooth even through the most humid of temperatures.

 He also notes that if you're going to blow out your hair, then a flatiron will be your finishing touch.
-"After you dry it, the real magic comes from straightening irons, like my Harry Josh Pro Tools Ceramic Styling Iron ($200).
+"After you dry it, the real magic comes from straightening irons, like my Harry Josh Pro Tools Ceramic Styling Iron (sold out).
 It has adjustable heat settings, and the digital technology that's built-in keeps each pass as hot as the last, which is key when using an iron."
 We recommend the Chi Original 1" Ceramic Hairstyling Iron ($80).

 Wear Your Hair Up